-World Cup 2018: Odds, Updated Predictions for Saturday Round of 16 Matches
+World Cup 2018: Odds, Updated Predictions for Saturday Round-of-16 Matches

 Everybody will have their opinion about which is the best goal at this #WorldCup, but Messi's last night was wonderful if not so much for the finish, but the two touches that preceded it.
 Technically, and at that speed, it's absolutely extraordinary.

-France are better set up to cope with Messi, while they also have the quality in attack to exploit the holes in the Argentina defence.
+France are better set up to cope with Messi, and they also have the quality in attack to exploit the holes in the Argentina defence.
 The Albiceleste No. 10 may turn it on again for his team, although even he won't be able to prevent an Argentina exit.

 Prediction: France 2-1 Argentina